Karanamsc/accounts_receivables_dashboard/README.md

 **1. The Challenge**

 **The Problem:** High month-over-month overdue balances (6+ months) were stalling cash flow.

-The Cause: Fragmented data across four systems (Oracle ERP, HFM, Epic CRM, and manual Excel trackers) made it impossible to identify whether delays were caused by insurance denials, patient non-payment, or manual reconciliation lags.
+**The Cause:** Fragmented data across four systems made it impossible to identify whether delays were caused by insurance denials, patient non-payment, or manual reconciliation lags.

 **2. The Solution: Unified Data Architecture**

 I engineered a centralized dashboard that bridges the gap between clinical billing and financial posting.

-**Systems Integrated:** Oracle ERP (Finance), Oracle HFM (Accounting), Epic CRM (Claims), Excel (Collections).

 **3. Visual Strategy & Insights**